Cacti/documentation/How-To-Data-Queries.md

 ```

 Consulting the MIB file for these OIDs, we know that the associated index will
 always be "0" for each OID.
-Therefor, we'll want to split this off with the
+We'll want to split this off with the
 REGEX.

 Create the following SNMP XML file: